2023 Best Journalism Schools in District of Columbia

 Top District of Columbia Schools in Journalism

-Our 2023 rankings named Georgetown University the best school in District of Columbia for journalism students.
-Georgetown is a very large private not-for-profit school located in the city of Washington.
+Our analysis found Georgetown University to be the best school for journalism students who want to pursue a degree in District of Columbia.
+Georgetown is a fairly large private not-for-profit school located in the city of Washington.

 After completing their degree, journalism graduates from GWU carry an average student debtload of $21,875.

-You’ll join some of the best and brightest minds around you if you attend American University.
-The school came in at #3 on this year’s Best Journalism Schools in District of Columbia list.
-Located in the city of Washington, The American University is a private not-for-profit college with a large student population.
+A rank of #3 on this year’s list means American University is a great place for journalism students.
+Located in the city of Washington, The American University is a private not-for-profit college with a fairly large student population.

 While working on their degree, journalism majors at The American University accumulate an average of around $25,000 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $701.